Tim Initiatives

 Nevada Legislative Initiatives Supporting Traffic Incident Management:

 Senate Bill 312 was signed by Governor Brian Sandoval in May 2017.
 This important legislation strengthens several TIM-related laws, including the requirement for cars to move over or slow down for emergency vehicles, requirements for motorists to move cars from the travel lanes after a crash if possible, and vehicle removal laws.
 The legislation went into effect on October 1, 2017.
-You can read the legislation here: Senate Bill 312
+You can read the legislation here:

 Nevada initiatives underway or planned in the near future: